lucas-vilar/python_fundamentals/Lists/README.md

 Concatenates all elements of an iterable to the end of the given list.

 #### append():
-Add a new item to the end of the list.
+Adds a new item to the end of the list.

 #### insert():
-Add a new item in a given index of the list.
+Adds a new item in a given index of the list.

 #### pop():
 Removes and returns the element of the given index.